RodinGolodin/rodingolodin.github.io/content/about.md

   - "/images/profile.png"
 ---

-I'm Sergey, a technical writer with over a decade of experience creating software documentation, including API references and SDK guides.
+My name is Sergey Rodin.
+I'm a technical writer with over 10 years of experience creating software documentation, including API references and SDK guides.
 Skilled in docs-as-code, Git, and prompt enginering.
 Experienced in leading large-scale projects, ensuring clarity, consistency, and quality for engineers and end-users.
 Adaptable and quick to learn emerging technologies, with a focus on user-friendly content.

-Get in touch:
+Get in touch with me:

 * Email: [contact@sergeyrodin.com](mailto:contact@sergeyrodin.com)
 * Telegram: [@caphesuagey](https://t.me/caphesuagey)